Jump to content

 Polyvox Tiny 0.5 lb.
 Electronic $60,000 / 1

-Fake ID: Purchasing a falsified papers from a black market source can produce mixed results, depending on the skill of the forger.
+Fake ID: Purchasing falsified papers from a black market source can produce mixed results, depending on the skill of the forger.
 A forger has to know the Language with a Rank of 3.
-Any lower and they take disadvantage when rolling.
+Any lower, and they take disadvantage on rolls.
 They also gain a bonus based on the Rank of a Knowledge skill that applies.
-For fake government papers this would be Knowledge Civics.
-When a character purchases a fake ID, the GM secretly makes a Language check for the forger adding any Knowledge bonuses, which serves as the DC for the opposed check when someone inspects the fake ID.
+For fake government papers, this would be Knowledge Civics.
+When a character purchases a fake ID, the GM secretly makes a Language check for the forger, adding any Knowledge bonuses, which serves as the DC for the opposed check when someone inspects the fake ID.
 The cost of a fake ID is $2,000 + $200 per each rank in the forger's Language skill or Knowledge bonuses.
-Procure Diff is usually 2 sometimes 3 depending on the type of ID.
+Procure Diff is usually 2, sometimes 3, depending on the ID type.

 Grappler Tag: Often used in conjunction with Rope or Duracable the grappler tag is a small disc roughly six inches in diameter.
 When placed against a solid surface, the grappler tag attaches to that surface by magnetism (if the surface is ferrous) or by an array of nearly microscopic metal barbs (if not).
 The tag can then be attached to duracable and used as an anchor for climbing, pulling, or any other purpose.
 A button on the top of the disc releases the grappler tag’s hold.

 Handcuffs: Handcuffs are restraints designed to lock two limbs—normally the wrists—of a prisoner together.
-They fit any Medium-size or Small human or other individual that has an appropriate body structure.
+They fit any medium-sized or Small human or other individual that has an appropriate body structure.

 Lock Release Gun: This small, pistol-like device automatically disables cheap and average mechanical locks (DC 15 or below that are Mechanical in nature) operated by standard keys (no Disable Device check necessary).
-However this makes a noise and leaves behind evidence as the lock is permanently damaged.
-Also the device itself can only be used once.
+However, this makes noise and leaves evidence, as the lock is permanently damaged.
+Also, the device itself can only be used once.
 It is meant to be disposed of or else be possibly used as evidence.

-Multipurpose Tool: This device contains several different screwdrivers, a knife blade or two, can opener, bottle opener, file, short ruler, scissors, tweezers and wire cutters.
+Multipurpose Tool: This device contains several different screwdrivers, a knife blade or two, a can opener, a bottle opener, a file, a short ruler, scissors, tweezers, and wire cutters.
 The whole thing unfolds into a handy pair of pliers.
-The tool is useful for certain tasks, as determined by the GM, but may not be useful in all situations.
+The tool is useful for certain tasks as determined by the GM, but not in all situations.

 -Note: This tool eliminates any penalty for using Craft (electronics/mechanical/structural) without a tool kit, but will not give a bonus.